widop/http-adapter/doc/usage.md

 $content = $httpAdapter->getContent($url);
 ```

-If you would like to pass custom headers, you can use the second argument:
+If you want to pass custom headers, you can use the second argument:

 ``` php
 $content = $httpAdapter->getContent($url, $headers);